 Senior executives were surveyed from 450 large hedge funds and institutions, revealing 3 perspectives on portfolio management and alternative investing trends.
+Part 1.

 The last few years have been interesting times indeed for institutional investors.
 Many, such as insurance companies, have faced increased regulation with higher capital adequacy ratios, and all have grappled with lower returns from more traditional investments as the low interest rate environment has persisted at a time of slow global growth.

 Public markets have been subject to violent swings and oil prices have risen sharply only to fall back again to levels last seen a decade ago.
 Generating returns in such an environment is challenging and requires investors to consider three main avenues for achieving good outcomes for their portfolios.
 First, using leverage to magnify returns; second, identifying (and getting comfortable with) increasing concentration in specific sectors or investment styles; and third, moving down the liquidity spectrum to consider investments with long time horizons.

 The various investments that make up the alternative investment landscape offer opportunities for some or all of these three return-boosting strategies, and that helps explain why alternatives are gaining ground in institutional portfolios, often at the expense of more traditional asset classes.

 As our study shows, appetite for alternatives is set to rise further over the coming years.
 This is the result of strong returns generated by alternative strategies, both on an absolute and relative basis.
 However, our study also demonstrates that, despite the increasing flows of capital to alternative assets, fund managers have to adapt and innovate to attract a share of this.
 Investors may be keen on alternatives, but they are increasingly discerning about where and how they deploy their capital.
 Importantly, they are also acutely aware of the erosive effect of fees on their returns, which is exerting pressure on the traditional 2 and 20 model that alternative investment fund managers have become accustomed to.